decalage2/awesome-security-hardening/README.md

 ### Docker

 - [Docker Bench for Security](https://github.com/docker/docker-bench-security) - script that checks for dozens of common best-practices around deploying Docker containers in production, inspired by the CIS Docker Community Edition Benchmark v1.1.0.
+- [vulert](vulert.com) - Vulert secures software by monitoring containers and alerting about vulnerabilities in Docker images — without any installation, utilizing just Docker Compose files.

 ### Cloud